 Beauty and confusion as delicious combo

 Confusing, indeed.
 Because I’m not about to start expecting doormat behavior or perfection of myself or others.
-But it’s really delicious confusion for me.
+So it’s delicious confusion for me.

-Like the conversation Maggie and I had the next morning, inspired by the music and our ride down after in the packed elevator.
-We were buzzing with all the equally thrilled folks around us.
-And the chance to reflect on my new confusion with my old friend over coffee was a lovely part of the mix.
+Like the conversation Maggie and I had the next morning, inspired by the music, and even by our ride down afterward in the packed elevator, buzzing with all the equally thrilled folks around us.
+The chance to share and reflect on my new confusion with my old friend was yet another lovely experience.

 The point for me now is to continue living in the unknown in this odd new phase.
 I’m feeling my way.